awestover/transformer-shortest-paths/blog.md

         return final_output
 ```

-It looked like the fine tuning results weren't as meaningful because TODO: ALEK

-## Customizing a Transformer

 After much deliberation, we decided the next step for us was to customize a transformer, writing it ourselves.
 We observed that we wished for the transformer to do similar work as a BFS.
 As a result, we decided to work with the following transformer, for a graph with $n$ vertices $v_1, v_2, \cdots, v_n$: